You could also be interested in reading:

 Google maps are not enough for South Africa

 While driving, resist the temptation to stop and assist strangers on the roadside.
 They might not be as innocent as they may seem, and you need to prioritize your own safety.
 Carjackings are a thing in South Africa.
 Some are cleverly staged, so just keep moving and lock your doors.
+In rare cases kidnappings do happen.
+The smart thing to do is to keep driving and contacting local authorities or local police.

 When it comes to rental cars, bigger is better in South Africa.
 Think along the lines of a mighty Toyota Fortuner.
 The size and presence of a larger vehicle can make potential muggers think twice before messing with you.